shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

     | 771 | Mountain-100 Silver, 38 | Mountain Bikes | 3059.991 |
     | 772 | Mountain-100 Silver, 42 | Mountain Bikes | 3399.9900 |
     | ... | ... | ... | ... |

+    You can use a serverless SQL pool to query delta tables that were created using Spark, and use the results for reporting or analysis.

 ## Delete Azure resources